kminfinite/fccAssignments/README.md

 # fccAssignments
 FreecodecampAssignmetns

-Repository for assignements developed during the learning in FCC. \n Thanks to FCC for offering free learning.
+Repository for assignements developed during the learning in FCC.

+Thanks to FCC for offering free learning.